reTHINK-project/dev-catalogue/doc/internals/user_view.md

 The catalogue object descriptions below the *catalogue_objects* directory are read-in once while starting the reThink Catalogue Database program.

 The following **Figure illustrates the two users' views on the reThink Catalogue**, showing the one monolytic appearance that can be accessed via http and https to retrieve objects fromt the catalogue, and the distributed internal view to populate the catalogue, here by having two instances of the reThink Catalogue Database.

 ![external_view](https://github.com/reTHINK-project/dev-catalogue/blob/master/doc/internals/catalogue-external-view.png)

+In order to learn how to start either of the catalogue database or cataluge broker, please go to the XXX

 **References**